nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-how-to-index/how-to-refresh-the-task-widget-on-the-summary-tab.md

         version: '1'

 ---
-{{! excerpt}}

-If you start workflow automatically using the [Workflow > StartWorkflow](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewOperation/Context.StartWorkflow) operation and that your workflow's first node creates a task to the workflow initiator, you need to use in the input chain the **[User Interface > Raise Seam events](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewOperation/Seam.RaiseEvents)** operation, with the value "<span style="color: rgb(34,34,34);">`**workflowNewProcessStarted**`" for the event name.</span>
+If you start workflow automatically using the [Workflow > StartWorkflow](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform%20LTS%202016-8.10/viewOperation/Context.StartWorkflow) operation and that your workflow's first node creates a task to the workflow initiator, you need to use in the input chain the **[User Interface > Raise Seam events](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewOperation/Seam.RaiseEvents)** operation, with the value `workflowNewProcessStarted` for the event name.

-{{! /excerpt}}
+If you cancel a workflow automatically using the [Workflow > CancelWorkflow](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform%20LTS%202016-8.10/viewOperation/WorkflowInstance.Cancel) operation, you need to use in the input chain the **[User Interface > Raise Seam events](http://explorer.nuxeo.com/nuxeo/site/distribution/current/viewOperation/Seam.RaiseEvents)** operation, with the value `WorkflowInstance.Cancel` for the event name.

 * * *